SITE MENU

 DUNSTAFFNAGE CASTLE (5 miles north of Oban)

 Once the capital of Dalriada, the original Kingdom of the Scots, it was to here that The Stone of Destiny was originally brought over from Ireland via Iona.
-This huge, ruined castle is now in the care of Historic Scotland.
-Open all year (reduced opening hours in winter when it is closed on Thursdays and Fridays).
+This huge, ruined castle is now in the care of Historic Environment Scotland.
+Open all year: April-September 9.30am-5.30pm, October-March 10am-4pm.
+In winter, it is closed on Thursday and Friday.
+Admission charge.
+Telephone: 01631 562465.

 Click here for full details, history and photos on the Chatelaine's Scottish Castles web site.